mjohnson518/mjohnson518/README.md

 I'm a Sustainability Professional & Python Developer.
 I enjoy working on challenges related to GhG Accounting, Environmental Markets & the Global Energy Transition.
 You can see what I am currently up to on my personal site [here][1].

+## 👨🏼‍💻 Active Side-Projects

+I'm currently working on a Django web-app that follows an API-first design approach called the [NDC Portal][5].
+The web-app is intended to provide interested parties with the information needed to analyze the similarities and differences between [Nationally Determined Contributions][6].

 ## :bread: Second Breakfast

 You can find my blog posts on [Second Breakfast][3].
 I usually write about energy, finance, tech, sustainability, and geopolitics.
 My knowledge is high-level & superficial in all of these topics, but little pieces of insight help me navigate the world.